Inside Google Analytics for SharePoint

 Why In-Depth Analytics Is Best With SharePoint

 CardioLog, designed specifically for SharePoint comes with a built-in integration with Microsoft’s Power BI for even more ubiquity.
-The synergy between the two platforms introduces stunning interactive reporting, rich data visualisation, improved collaboration across teams, visibility into organisation goals, and accessibility across multiple devices and platforms.
+The synergy between the two platforms introduces stunning interactive reporting, rich data visualization, improved collaboration across teams, visibility into organization goals, and accessibility across multiple devices and platforms.

 This is further enhanced by the ease of use embedded into the solution.
 CardioLog helps users to navigate the portal and find the information they need, on demand.
 It can measure what items are getting the most traffic, where they are most often getting stuck, the most commonly searched items, and where they are accessing the portal from.
 These insights can help streamline workflows and enhance employee performance, as well as access to essential documentation and data.